HeIp/unwatermark/README.md

 Unwatermark
 ==============

-**Unwatermark** is a Python library for removing watermarks from images, supporting both asynchronous and synchronous operations via the Unwatermark API.
+**Unwatermark** is a Python library for removing watermarks from images, supporting both asynchronous and synchronous operations via the Unwatermark API (Unwatermark.ai).

 Installation
 ------------